jdscott782/mushroom_classification_dask/README.md

 ## Model specification & results

 For this analysis, five classification models were fit to the data.
 AUC ROC scores were used to assess the accuracy of each model.
-For the random forest and KNN classifiers, hyperparameter tuning was done to determine the optimal number of estimators and neighbors, respectively.
+Processing times were also logged in order to compare performance between models.

 ## Practical uses & considerations